 An employment contract does not need to be in writing, and the contract can be verbal.
 For an employment agreement to arise, the parties must:

-- Commit to performing work for the benefit of the business; and
+- commit to performing work for the benefit of the business; and

-- the nature and purpose of the arrangement;
+- nature and purpose of the arrangement;

-- the duration of same;
+- duration of the arrangement;

-- the person’s obligations.
+- person’s obligations.